TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 This section provides default settings for different setups.

-The section "Character set conversion settings" allows you to select the program which should be used for character set conversions.

 The section "Debug settings" allows you to activate debugging.
 E.g. if set to "Debug", all kinds of error reporting, debugging and deprecation logging will be activated.
 If set to "Live", all these settings will be